Why A Soil Analysis is an Absolute Necessity for a Successful Planting

-It is easy, quick and cheap to get it done.
-Most of the labs charge around $5 to $10 per soil sample.
+It is easy, quick, and cheap to get done.
+Most labs charge around $5 to $10 per soil sample.

-The soil analysis will tell you exactly what the soil needs for you to successfully grow your intended planting.
-The lime and fertilizer recommendations are normally provided for 3 years.
+The soil analysis will tell you exactly what the soil needs for you to grow your intended planting successfully.
+The lime and fertilizer recommendations are typically provided for three years.

-There are several nutrients that are essential for plant growth.
-A soil test is used to determine the amount of these nutrients in the soil.
+Several nutrients are essential for plant growth.
+A soil test determines the amount of these nutrients in the soil.

 This allows you to customize your soil fertilizer and lime applications to your plants’ needs.

-Following the recommendations of your food plot soil analysis will help prevent problems with nutrient deficiencies (in the case of under-fertilization) or problems associated with over-fertilization such as excessive vegetative growth, delayed maturity, salt burn and wasted money.
+Following your food plot soil analysis recommendations will help prevent problems with nutrient deficiencies (under-fertilization) or problems associated with over-fertilization, such as excessive vegetative growth, delayed maturity, salt burn, and wasted money.

 Soil pH is a measure of how acidic or alkaline your soil is.
 Soil pH directly affects nutrient availability.

-The pH scale ranges from 0 to 14, with 7 as neutral.
-Numbers less than 7 indicate acidity, while numbers greater than 7 indicate an alkaline soil.
+The pH scale ranges from 0 to 14, with seven as neutral.
+Numbers less than 7 indicate acidity, while numbers greater than 7 indicate alkaline soil.

 Plants thrive best in different soil pH ranges.